Urban Farming Entrepreneurship Program: Providing minority youth entrepreneurship training to increase employment and food access

 Education

 The Purdue SARE Youth Urban Farming Entrepreneurship Program (YUFEP) at the Felege Hiywot Center (FHC) in Indianapolis, USA, is an impactful initiative designed to empower minority youth with knowledge and skills in sustainable urban agriculture and entrepreneurship.
 This program aims to provide participants with a well-rounded education encompassing practical farming techniques, comprehensive business planning, and essential personal development skills.
 Through hands-on activities and expert-led sessions, YUFEP aspires to bridge the gap between theoretical knowledge and real-world application, fostering a new generation of informed and capable urban farmers and entrepreneurs.
-Each week the Purdue team did programming on Fridays and Saturdays, for seven weeks in 2023 and six weeks in 2024.
+Each week the Purdue team did programming on Fridays and Saturdays, for seven weeks in 2023 and six weeks in 2024 and 2025.
 A number of topics and speakers were utilized, along with hands on activities, paper and pencil workbooks for business planning, presentations and time spent engaging with the youth.

 Program DETAILED SCHEDULE 2023